-Where and When Funeral/ Memorial Services are Held at First Presbyterian Church
+Where and When Funeral/ Memorial Services Are Held at First Presbyterian Church

-Our Presbyterian Book of Order says,
+We are guided by our Presbyterian Book of Order which says,

 "The service on the occasion of death ordinarily should be held in the usual place of worship in order to join this service to the community's continuing life and witness to the resurrection.
 The service shall be under the direction of the pastor.
 Others may be invited to participate as leaders in the service at the discretion of the pastor" (W-4.10003).